 - Your yearly family income and net worth must not exceed certain limits set by Congress.

 - The veteran’s service must meet specific requirements – including for length of service – and service must have been during specific wartime periods.

 - The veteran must not have been dishonorably discharged.

 If you apply for a VA Survivors Pension, you’ll be asked to report all of your income and assets, which is used to calculate your net worth.
 The net worth limit is currently $150,538, but that may change after Nov.
 30, 2023.
 To find the most up-to-date income thresholds set by Congress, and to learn how much you may qualify to receive, visit the U.S. Department of Veterans Affairs here, or you can apply through the VA here.

 Paying for senior living as a veteran

-Independent living is a great option for seniors who are capable of living on their own but would like help with chores such as cooking and housekeeping.
-Another benefit of independent living is access to all kinds of activities and social events offered by the senior living community where you can socialize and make new friends.
+Independent living is a great option for seniors who enjoy living on their own, but would like help with chores, such as cooking and housekeeping.
+Another benefit of independent living is convenient access to all kinds of activities and social events.
+Joining a senior living community makes it easy to socialize and make new friends.

 Schedule a tour at a community near you

 To learn more about Sonida Senior Living communities and the senior living options available in your area, contact us today!
 You can also search for a community near you, where our friendly staff would be happy to provide you with a tour.